ericvaladas/react-uncontrolled-form/README.md

 ```

 ### Initial values
 You can pass initial values to your fields by adding the `values` prop to the `Form`.
-Initial values can contain a value and a message for each field.
 ```js
 const MyForm = React.createClass({
   getInitialState() {